 Driving Directions from Nearest Town or Landmark

-From Meridian Road in Kalispell, travel south until Meridian turns west onto Foy's Lake Road.
+From Meridian Road in Kalispell, Montana, travel south until Meridian turns west onto Foy's Lake Road.
 Continue on Foy's Lake Road to Herron Park, approximately 1 mile past Foy's Lake.
 Park in the paved Herron Park lot (horse trailers must park slightly farther south near the horse stables).